PhilippW94/Kafka_POV/README.md

   * You should see the following overview of selectable connectors:
     <img src="https://github.com/PhilippW94/Kafka_POV/blob/main/images/Screenshot%202021-04-22%20at%2009.45.31.png?raw=true" width="700">

 After the installation, configure your JDBC Source Connector.
 The Source Connector will be launched via the terminal by the means of an API call to the Kafka Connect Cluster.
-You will need do **adjust the following API call's payload**:
+You will need do **configure the following API call's payload**:

 ```bash
 curl -X POST http://localhost:8083/connectors -H "Content-Type: application/json" -d '{